truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/TrueCommandSnapshots.md

 Click **EXPLORE** on the system card found on the dashboard, then select a pool on that system.

-Next click on a dataset you want to snapshot, then click **CREATE SNAPSHOTS**.
+Next, click on a dataset you want to snapshot, then click **CREATE SNAPSHOTS**.

 ![CreateSnapshotsOptions](/images/TrueCommand/2.3.2/CreateSnapshotsOptions.png "Create One-time Snapshot")